Check the fine print of your rental agreement before signing. We explain what you need to know.

 Alarm bells should ring if it's not an AST as this is the only type of contract that will offer protections such as what happens to your deposit.

-Before moving into rented accommodation, you’ll need to sign a contract.
-This’ll include what you can and can’t do while you live there, and what your landlord expects of you.
+An AST will set down what you can and can’t do while you live in the property, and what your landlord expects of you.

 Here’s a rundown of what to look for.

-It should also include how much deposit and rent you’re paying, when this is due – and whether your rent can be increased.
+It should also include how much deposit and rent you’re paying, when this is due – and if and when your rent can be increased.

-2. Bills and other payments
+Bills and other payments